+Piling pressure on to yourself by worrying about what other people think of you?
 Feeling nervous following a fall?
-Piling pressure on to yourself by worrying about what other people think of you?
-In the second part of a two-piece confidence series, rider psychology coach Helen Rennie uncovers two more of the most common rider worries and advises how to tackle them.
+In part of a two-piece confidence series, rider psychology coach Helen Rennie uncovers two more of the most common rider worries and advises how to tackle them.

 A lot of anxiety problems are habits that we’ve got in to and it takes roughly 100 repetitions of a new habit to get rid of the old habit.
 So, there is a lot of effort that has to be invested in change before you get the benefit of it.